kynoxis/tera-proxy/_pages/modules.md

     desc: Accepts Allegiance event rewards automatically.
   - repo: soler91/NameChanger
     desc: Changes your name and title clientside.
-- header: The Questionable Ones
+- header: Grey Area
-  description: "Where the line starts getting blurred.
-If you use these and it gets noticed...
-Well, no promises."
+  description: "The ones you want to avoid mentioning in public.
+These give additional QoL advantages which aren't obtainable with simple macros or low ping."
   modules:
   - repo: pinkipi/auto-negotiate
     desc: Automatically accepts or declines broker negotiations.
 Configurable.